Tel: + 44 0114 2356111; Mobile + 44 07963 099930; e-mail: philip@philipbralsford.co.uk

 The course covers the following topics:

-The Fundamentals of Welding & Welding Processes;
+The Fundamentals of Welding & Welding Processes

-Arc Welding Processes;
+Arc Welding Processes

-Welding Inspection:
+Welding Inspection

-Visual Welding Inspection & Non-Destructive Testing Inspection Techniques (Radiography RT; Ultrasonic Testing UT; Magnetic Particle Testing MT; Dye Penetrant Testing PT & Eddy Current Testing ET);
+Visual Welding Inspection & Non-Destructive Testing Inspection Techniques (Radiography RT; Ultrasonic Testing UT; Magnetic Particle Testing MT; Dye Penetrant Testing PT & Eddy Current Testing ET)

-Requirements of Welding Quality Management to ISO 3834; Welding Coordination to BS EN ISO 14731; Non-Conformance Reporting, Corrective Actions & Continuous Improvement;
+Requirements of Welding Quality Management to ISO 3834; Welding Coordination to BS EN ISO 14731; Non-Conformance Reporting, Corrective Actions & Continuous Improvement

-The Development & Writing of Qualified Welding Procedure Specifications;
+The Development & Writing of Qualified Welding Procedure Specifications

-Requirements for Welding of Steel & Cast Iron;
+Requirements for Welding of Steel & Cast Iron

-Requirements for Welding of Stainless Steel;
+Requirements for Welding of Stainless Steel (Austenitic, Duplex, Ferritic, Precipitation Hardening & Martensitic grades)

-Requirements for Welding of Non-Ferrous Metals (Ni alloys; Al alloys; Ti alloys; Mg alloys; Zr alloys; Co alloys & Cu Alloys); Dissimilar Metal Joining by Welding & Brazing.
+Requirements for Welding of Non-Ferrous Metals (Ni alloys; Al alloys; Ti alloys; Mg alloys; Zr alloys; Co alloys & Cu Alloys)

 A full list of topics covered on the course is shown further down the page under the heading: 'COURSE CONTENT.'